run-llama/llama_index/docs/how_to/customization/service_context.md

 - node_parser: The parser that converts documents into nodes.
 - chunk_size_limit: The maximum size of a node.
 Is used for the prompt helper and node parser when they aren't provided.
 - callback_managaer: The callback manager object that calls it's handlers on events.
 Provides basic logging and tracing capabilities.
-- is_global: A boolean that should be set when you are defining a global service context

 Here's a complete example that sets up all objects using their default settings: